goramartin/QueryEngine/README.md

 # QueryEngine
 Is a query program for graphs.
-It gets three files, schemas for edges and vertices, and lastly file with particular nodes and edges.Then the user is asked to enter a query.
+It gets four files, schemas for edges and vertices, and lastly files with particular nodes and edges.
+Then, the user is asked to enter a query.
 (Query language is a subset of PGQL).
 So far it prints only ID's as they were matched during searching in graph.

 ## Input files